zhukovdm/smartwalk-docs/content/adm.md

 $ docker compose down
 ```

-All relevant files are stored in `./assets/database/`.
+All relevant files are stored in the `./assets/database/` folder.

 ### Incremental updates